 Members of our team have had a leading role in the development of this national award-winning programme, which sees prisoners working with modular housebuilders to build low-carbon homes on public sector sites.
 This work has included strategic planning, engagement with senior, cross-government stakeholders to design and develop the programme, developing investment proposals for government and public sector landowners to deliver housing sites.

 Members of the team were commissioned with Plumpton College to undertake a detailed research project to research, map, evaluate and engage with key viticulture operations across East Sussex.
 The findings and results of this study has informed the development of the wider Sussex Wine Tourism Plan and creation of the Sussex Wine collective.
+As a result of this the Sussex Winelands initiative was launched supported by local & central government funding.

-Copyright © 2025 Land & Regeneration Partners - All Rights Reserved.
+Copyright © 2026 Land & Regeneration Partners - All Rights Reserved.